Male Support Workers

 This is a complex behaviour/forensic service and is better suited to experienced Support Workers

 Are you an empathetic, non-judgemental person with the ability to maintain appropriate boundaries?
 Are you able to motivate others in a consistent and calm manner?
-Do you have experience of managing challenging behaviour proactively and with an understanding of why people may behave in challenging ways?
+Do you have experience of managing behaviours that distress proactively and with an understanding of why people may behave in distressing ways?
 Can you connect and build strong relationships with sometimes complex individuals?

-We're looking for Support Workers who are passionate about supporting adults to increase their independent living skills, wellbeing, engagement, whilst facilitating positive community participation.
+We're looking for Support Workers who are passionate about supporting adults to increase their independent living skills, well-being and engagement, whilst facilitating positive community participation.

 You will be supporting a young man who has a mild learning disability, personality disorder (EUPD) and a forensic history.
-You will be required to support the person live safely in the community and in developing and understanding his emotions, developing effective ways to communicate his needs, developing empathy for the needs of others, understanding relationships and learning about and understanding his health needs.
+You will be required to support him to live safely in the community and in developing and understanding his emotions, effective ways to communicate his needs, empathy for the needs of others, understanding relationships and learning about and understanding his own health needs.

 This is a challenging and demanding role that requires you to draw on your compassion, resilience and a non-judgemental attitude.
 You will need a sound understanding of risk management and the ability to maintain appropriate structures and boundaries.